yatesco/seafile-docs/deploy/deploy_Seahub_at_Non-root_domain.md

 ## Clear the cache

-Seafile stores for example the link to the avatar icon in /tmp/seahub_cache/ as long as memcache is not used.
+By default, Seahub caches some data like the link to the avatar icon in `/tmp/seahub_cache/` (unless memcache is used).
 We suggest to clear the cache after seafile has been stopped:

 <pre>
 rm -rf /tmp/seahub_cache/
 </pre>

-For memcache users, please purge the cache there instead.
+For memcache users, please purge the cache there instead by restarting your memcached server.

 ## Start Seafile and Seahub